 - advice on finances, children and divorce after being in an abusive relationship

 - family mediation

 If someone is eligible for legal aid, the scheme will cover areas such as:

 In order to receive legal aid at a magistrates’ court, certain financial conditions need to be met.
-One can only get legal help in court if it has been deemed reasonable and necessary by the courts.
+One can only get legal help in court if it has been deemed reasonable, necessary and in the interests of justice by the courts.

 Legal aid for criminals is organised by a separate organisation called the Criminal Defence Service.

 A person being detained in a police station that is facing a charge is entitled to free legal advice at first.
-The legal adviser at the initial meeting can decipher whether the person in question is eligible for legal aid.
+The legal adviser at the initial meeting can determine whether the person in question is eligible for legal aid.
 If someone being charged at a police station has their own solicitor, they may use them.
-If that solicitor works with the criminal defence service then the accused will not have to pay for that service.
+If that solicitor works with the Criminal Defence Service then the accused will not have to pay for that service.

 If someone has not yet been charged, they still may be eligible for legal aid.
-This is what is known as advice and assistance and may involve a solicitor giving general advice or to get help from a barrister.
-This kind of help can be available if someone is receiving:
+This is what is known as Advice and Assistance, and may involve a solicitor giving general advice or to get help from a barrister.
+This kind of help may be available if someone is on low income or receiving:

 - Working Tax Credit